relationship between descriptive and predictive analytics

 How Descriptive and Predictive Analytics Work Together

 The description informs prediction.
-This is a virtuous cycle that smart analysts constantly refine to improve the accuracy of predictions.
+This is a virtuous cycle that smart analysts constantly refine to improve their predictions’ accuracy.

 Examples of Descriptive and Predictive Analytics